skiptownsend/wcci-chess/README.md

 # WCCI-Chess
 This is the final project for my We Can Code IT C# bootcamp.
 It is a chess application with a single-player option against a Chess AI that we built, as well as a multi-player option with an integrated chat room.

 Technologies used:

-React

-JavaScript

-Socket.IO
+React /JavaScript / Socket.IO

 Libraries:

-chess.js

-react-chessboard.js
+chess.js / react-chessboard.js

 Once you have pulled the repo, following instructions below.

 4.)
-Install the following node packages in order.
+Run the following commands

     - npm install react-player
     - npm i react-router-dom socket.io-client

 5.)
-Next you need to cd into server/

-6.) next you will have to install these Node Modulas inside the "server" file
+Cd into the Server directory and run the following commands

     - npm init -y
     - npm i axios cors express socket.io dotenv